VishnuGShephertz/Android-Push-Notification-in-PhoneGap-application/README.md

 __AndroidManifest.xml file Changes:__ If you are customizing your own Android application that is built using PhoneGap API.
 So make following changes in your AndroidManifest.xml using this sample's AndroidManifest.xml file.

-1. Replace "com.shephertz.app42.android.phonegap.push" with your application package name in AndroidManifest.xml file.
-2. Add following permission in your AndroidManifest.xml file.
+1. Add following permission in your AndroidManifest.xml file.

 ```
  <uses-permission android:name="android.permission.ACCESS_COARSE_LOCATION" />